 LOS ANGELES -- Manny Machado stood in the middle of Dodger Stadium's visiting clubhouse shirtless, with champagne and beer pouring off his back and black Gucci sunglasses covering his eyes.
 Moments earlier, the San Diego Padres had clinched a spot in baseball's postseason by sealing a close win over the rival Los Angeles Dodgers with a triple play, an unprecedented outcome.

-And as is so often the case with this group, Machado -- the star third baseman who started the 5-4-3 stunner Tuesday night, solidifying a 4-2 victory that left Shohei Ohtani looming on deck -- was at the center of it.
+As is so often the case with this group, Machado -- the star third baseman who started the 5-4-3 stunner Tuesday night, solidifying a 4-2 victory that left Shohei Ohtani looming on deck -- was at the center of it.

 "How much better?"
 Machado asked rhetorically.
-"In a tough spot there, with Ohtani in the on-deck circle -- we turn a triple play to end the game against one of the best teams in baseball."
+"In a tough spot there, with Ohtani in the on-deck circle, we turn a triple play to end the game against one of the best teams in baseball."

-That triple play -- on a sharp grounder to the left side by Miguel Rojas, who initially showed bunt with runners on first and second and none out in the bottom of the ninth -- was only the third to end a game in the last 30 years.
+That triple play -- on a sharp grounder to the left side by Miguel Rojas, who initially showed bunt with runners on first and second and none out in the bottom of the ninth -- was only the third to end a game in the past 30 years.
 The Padres, unsurprisingly, became the first team in major league history to clinch a playoff spot with a game-ending triple play, according to the Elias Sports Bureau.

 It was the latest, most glaring example of what has been a magical run over these past two months.